 A business woman once told me she judges people by the their hands (if they are properly manicured or not) and by their shoes (expensive and polished or cheap and worn out).

 My hands are not pretty.
-My nails are very weak and always split or break.
-I love gardening, but always forget to wear my gardening gloves.
+My nails are very weak and split or break.
+I love gardening, but forget to wear my gardening gloves.
 You know what weeding, pruning and planting do to your hands.
 And with arthritis in the joints of most of my fingers - well, if you would judge me by the appearance of my hands, I wouldn’t get a good grade.

 Isn't it a wonderful that God doesn’t judge us by our outward appearance.

 “The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart” (1 Samuel 16:7).

 The heart and mind determine what we do with our hands.

 Max Lucado, in his book, Just Like Jesus, wrote perceptively about the power of our hands.
 In essence he wrote: